-Flush With Cash, China Continues to Borrow Billions From World Bank
+Flush With Cash, China Continues to Borrow Billions From The World Bank

 World Bank loans come with advisers and auditors who help implement (and monitor) bank-funded projects.

 China gets access to international experts.
-The World Bank remains engaged with China and is able to see how new projects play out in this booming middle income country.
+The World Bank remains engaged with China and is able to see how new projects play out in this booming middle-income country.
 Hofman sees it as a win-win.

 Prasad agrees that there are still some good reasons for the World Bank to remain engaged with China.
-Many of the bank's China loans are for projects addressing climate change and mitigating pollution from the country's booming factories.
+Many of the bank's loans to China are for projects addressing climate change and mitigating pollution from the country's booming factories.

-"The risk the World Bank faces is that if it only lends to very poor countries it might end up not having much of a role to play in the large, fast-growing emerging market economies," Prasad says.
-"So the World Bank in a bid to remain relevant and push its agenda on issues such as climate change and social development has continued to lend to China."
+"The risk the World Bank faces is that if it only lends to very poor countries, it might end up not having much of a role to play in the large, fast-growing emerging-market economies," Prasad says.
+"So the World Bank, in a bid to remain relevant and push its agenda on issues such as climate change and social development, has continued to lend to China."

-An analysis of the World Bank lending to China released earlier in January found that most of the new loans are focused in the poorer, inland parts of China.
-The analysis by the Center for Global Development also found that about 38 percent are targeted for what the bank calls "global public goods"-- issues that affect people beyond China's borders such as climate change and pollution.
+An analysis of the World Bank's lending to China, released earlier in January, found that most of the new loans are focused in the poorer, inland parts of the country.
+The analysis, by the Center for Global Development, also found that about 38 percent are targeted for what the bank calls "global public goods" — issues that affect people beyond China's borders, such as climate change and pollution.

-"China is the world's largest polluter today and the biggest single category of expenditures for the World Bank is in this area," says Scott Morris, a senior fellow at the Center for Global Development and the lead author of the report.
+"China is the world's largest polluter today, and the biggest single category of expenditures for the World Bank is in this area," says Scott Morris, a senior fellow at the Center for Global Development and the report's lead author.

 The World Bank, however, is also lending money to China for agriculture and education projects.
-And it's funding roads.
+And it is funding roads.
 Morris says China continues to get loans for some industrial infrastructure projects that are clearly not about global public goods or eradicating extreme poverty.
 China's rivals say the loans give the Asian giant an unfair economic advantage in the global marketplace.

-For instance in 2017, the World Bank ponied up $200 million to finance a port and logistics park for shipping containers on the Yangtze River as part of the Three Gorges Dam project.
+For instance, in 2017 the World Bank ponied up $200 million to finance a port and logistics park for shipping containers on the Yangtze River as part of the Three Gorges Dam project.

-In fact, the World Bank's country chief, Hofman, says the bank's lending to China is likely to decrease in the years to come as China grows wealthier.
+In fact, Hofman says the bank's lending to China is likely to decrease in the years to come as China grows wealthier.

-"Going forward we'll have a more focused program that increasingly focuses on the global public goods," Hofman says.
+"Going forward, we'll have a more focused program that increasingly focuses on the global public goods," Hofman says.
 "But it also still helps China in developing its institutions for sustainable development, so it's a good relationship."

 Managing that transition in the relationship between China and the World Bank may be one of the most pressing issues facing the next president of the World Bank.
-Jim Yong Kim is stepping down as head of the global finance institution on January 31.
-The United States as the largest shareholder in the 189-nation bank has traditionally been able to appoint the head of the World Bank but bank watchers say this year the debate over who should be the next leader of the bank could get heated.
-Smaller emerging nations and global powerhouses like China are likely to push for a president with ties to ... and possibly even a passport from ... the global south.
+Jim Yong Kim is stepping down as head of the global financial institution on Jan.
+31. The United States, as the largest shareholder in the 189-nation bank, has traditionally been able to appoint the head of the World Bank, but bank watchers say that this year the debate over who should be the bank's next leader could get heated.
+Smaller emerging nations and global powerhouses like China are likely to push for a president with ties to — and possibly even a passport from — the global south.